 Standby Generator Safety

-Portable standby generators, when used properly, can provide an alternative power source until conventional power is restored.
+Portable standby generators, when used properly, can provide an alternative power source.
 However, they can create electrical shock and fire hazards if connected or used incorrectly.
 In addition, you should never operate a generator inside your home or garage.
 Generators produce carbon monoxide, and if used indoors will cause a build-up of fatal fumes - fans or open windows and doors won't provide enough fresh air to keep you and your family safe.

 If You Are Considering Buying a Portable Standby Generator